-Arnaud is part of game-team 1.
-He is a remarkable character artist and an outstanding generalist, whose work on our first game ranges from concept art to final integration.
+Arnaud designed the Star Shaman.
+Need we say more?
 A soft-spoken person, he can be seen chuckling as he still decides what joke to write about himself on here.

 Barbara spearheads our efforts to define the grammar and UX of VR games.
 She was the Just Dance Choreography Director for 6 years and has had quite an influence on the French dancing scene, founding one of the nation’s first 100% female hip-hop dance companies.

 In addition to being a game programmer, Caroline also explores new paths in UX with Barbara.
 She previously worked at Quantic Dream as a programmer on their UI systems on multiple platforms.
 As a fan of tuned cars, we suspect she only joined because of our logo.

 Cherif is striving daily to give accessible, comprehensive tools to the game-teams and achieve the highest abstraction level for them, carefully driving his entire coding team out of a job once this glorious day finally comes.
 Until then, he will find a way to squeeze any tech he finds “stylée” into our games.

 Gaëlle is our second Amaury.
 Or Amaury is our second Gaëlle.
 Put them together, and magic happens.
 Optimized magic, which makes Chérif very happy.

 Johan is a brilliant generalist with a specialty in environments.
 His concept art has captured the essence of Star Shaman’s colorful and enchanting galaxies and he’s taken it all the way to final integration.